 |outer-auths (list of auths; Default: )||List of allowed authentication methods.
 Supported outer authentication methods - pap, chap, mschap1, mschap2, eap-tls, eap-ttls, eap-peap, eap-mschap2.|

-This menu assigns users with a profile and tracks the status of the profile.
-A single user can have multiple profiles assigned, however only one can be used at the same time.
-A user will seamlessly be switched to the next profile when currently active profile expires without dropping the user's session.
+This menu assigns users a profile and tracks the status of the profile.
+A single user can have multiple profiles assigned, however, only one can be used at the same time.
+A user will seamlessly be switched to the next profile when the currently active profile expires without dropping the user's session.